codefresh-io/cap-docs.codefresh.io/_docs/incubation/intro-hosted-runtime.md

 **Advanced CD Ops**

-From application analytics, to application creation, rollout and deployment, you get the best of both worlds: Argo CD and Argo Rollouts with our advanced CD functionality.
+From application analytics, to application creation, rollout, and deployment, you get the best of both worlds: Argo CD and Argo Rollouts coupled with advanced CD functionality from Codefresh.

 * Application analytics

   Highlights and comprehensive analytics through a series of dashboards: DORA metrics, Home, and Applications.
   * DevOps performance through DORA metrics
-  * Daily deployments, failed deployments with rollbacks, and most active applications in the Home analytics dashboard
+  * Deployment analytics at your fingertips in Home analytics dashboard: Daily deployments, failed deployments with rollbacks, and most active applications
-  * Deep dive into deployment in the Applications dashboard
+  * Deep-dive into every deployment in the Applications dashboard: Centralized cross-runtime and cross-cluster view

 {% include
 	image.html